 Glasgow Green

-Glasgow Green is a 136-acre park in Glasgow that has the People’s Palace, Winter Gardens and Doulton Fountain.
-It also has a monument to Nelson and a Drying Green.
+Glasgow Green is a 136-acre park in Glasgow that includes the People’s Palace, Winter Gardens, Doulton Fountain, a monument to Nelson, and a Drying Green.

 What is a Drying Green, I hear you ask?
-Continuing up until the late 1970s, the people of Glasgow would bring their washing here to dry.
-Today there are still some of the poles showing where lines were raised every day as Glasgow did their laundry, and if need be, you have the right to hang your laundry still.
+Until the late 1970s, the people of Glasgow brought their washing here to dry.
+Today, some of the poles still show where lines were raised every day as Glasgow did its laundry, and if need be, you have the right to hang your laundry.

 Across the road from the Drying Green is the old Templeton Carpet Factory.
-This beautiful ornate building dates from 1892 when it was modelled on the Doge’s Palace in Venice.
-Over the years has been transformed into offices, apartments and the West Brewery bar and restaurant.
+This beautiful, ornate building dates from 1892, when it was modelled on the Doge’s Palace in Venice.
+Over the years, it has been transformed into offices, apartments, and the West Brewery bar and restaurant.

 People’s Palace, Winter Gardens and Doulton Fountain